 On February 10, 2006, the Superior Court of the State of California granted Plaintiffs leave to amend the complaint to add causes of actions alleging Defendant's failure to pay for missed meal periods and rest breaks.
-Although Cross Country Nurses, Inc. was previously dismissed from the action upon Defendants' motion for summary judgment, Plaintiffs have erroneously included Cross Country Nurses, Inc. in the caption and allegations of the amended complaint they filed.
+Although Cross Country Nurses, Inc. was previously dismissed from the action upon Defendants' motion for summary judgment,

+Plaintiffs have erroneously included Cross Country Nurses, Inc. in the caption and allegations of the amended complaint they filed.

 On March 10, 2006, Defendants removed this putative class action lawsuit to the United States District Court for the Central District of California in Orange County.
 Plaintiffs filed a motion requesting that the case be remanded to state court, which was granted on April 28, 2006.
-Defendants intend to file an appeal by May 5, 2006, to the United States Court of Appeal for the Ninth Circuit, appealing the decision to remand.
+Defendants filed an appeal to the United States Court of Appeal for the Ninth Circuit, appealing the decision to remand, however, the appeal was denied.